Of mice and intolerant men

 We did our best to help, by shoveling out the remnants of dried corn.

-Farmer Phillips then attached a canvass strap around the building, jumped onto his red tractor, engaged the well-worn gears and jerked the building from its foundation.
+Farmer Phillips then attached a canvas strap around the building, jumped onto his red tractor, engaged the well-worn gears and jerked the building from its foundation.

 What happened next was certainly unexpected, at least by me.